lightscapevr/website/markdown/documentation.md

 * The teleport preview arch can pass through transparent surfaces.
 If the surface is half-transparent, the arch will pass through if it aims straight through it, but not if it reaches the surface from a shallow angle.

 ### Zoom and Pan
 Navigate around your model at any scale.
-This is not a standard tool; instead, it is always available, using the **grip** button.
+This is not a standard tool; instead, it is always available, using the **↔ grip** button.

 * Zoom with both controllers.
-Press in the **grip** button on both controllers at the same time, then move the controllers towards each other to zoom in or away from each other to zoom out.
+Press in the **↔ grip** button on both controllers at the same time, then move the controllers towards each other to zoom in or away from each other to zoom out.
 * Zoom with one controller.
-Hold in the **grip** button on a controller and then scroll on the **touchpad** to zoom in or out.
+Hold in the **↔ grip** button on a controller and then scroll on the **⋮ touchpad** to zoom in or out.
 * Pan.
-Press in the **grip** button on one controller and move the controller.
-The model will move with the controller until you release the **grip** button.
+Press in the **↔ grip** button on one controller and move the controller.
+The model will move with the controller until you release the **↔ grip** button.
 * When zooming, red text will appear between the two controllers indicating what scale you are at.
 The scale will snap to certain common scales.

 ## Selection tools